maxajbarlow/minecraft_miner/README.md

 minecraft:redstone_ore
 minecraft:lapis_ore
 minecraft:emerald_ore

-Key Functions
+🔧 Key Functions

-Function

-Description
+Function	Description

-mine2x2Shaft()

-Mines a 2x2 shaft and inspects all sides

-checkAllSides()

-Digs all 6 adjacent blocks if whitelisted

-refuelIfNeeded()

-Refuels automatically when low

-returnToChest(reason)

-Returns to (0,0,0) to unload and resupply

-resumeFrom(pos)

-Goes back to last known position and resumes

-placeLayerChest()

-Places chest and drops off inventory at the end of each layer

-Torch & Chest Placement
+mine2x2Shaft()	Mines a 2×2 shaft and inspects all sides checkAllSides()	Digs all 6 adjacent blocks if whitelisted refuelIfNeeded()	Refuels automatically when low returnToChest()	Returns to (0,0,0) to unload and resupply resumeFrom(pos)	Returns to last known shaft and resumes mining placeLayerChest()	Places chest at the end of each layer 🔦 Torch & Chest Placement

-A torch is placed every 9 blocks (default spacing).
+A torch is placed every 9 steps (default).

-At the end of each layer, a chest is placed behind the Turtle to store mined materials.
+At the end of each layer, the Turtle places a chest behind itself and offloads inventory.

-Smart Inventory Management
+🧠 Smart Inventory Management
 Auto-drops items when inventory is full.

 Auto-sorts coal into fuel slot.

-Will pause and wait for fuel if out.
+Will pause and wait for user to insert fuel if out.

-Error Handling
+❌ Error Handling

-If the Turtle fails (e.g., runs out of fuel, no chests or torches):
+If the Turtle fails (e.g., out of fuel or resources):

+Logs last known coordinates

-Logs position and shaft info
+Logs shaft details

-Returns to chest if possible
+Returns to surface if possible

-Waits for manual refill

-Example:
+Example log:

+yaml
+Copy
+Edit
 ❌ TURTLE FAILED!
 X: 27, Y: 33, Z: 5
 At shaft: Layer 4, Row 9, Col 11

-Tips for Best Results
+💡 Tips for Best Results

-Bring LOTS of coal: Each movement/block uses fuel.
+Bring LOTS of coal: each move or dig consumes fuel.

-Use stacked torches and chests to save inventory space.
+Stack torches and chests efficiently.

-Set up a base chest at (0,0,0) to collect drops.
+Set up a main chest at (0,0,0) for inventory drops.

-Use Ctrl+T to safely terminate.
-Turtle resumes if re-run.
+Use Ctrl+T to safely stop — Turtle will resume when re-run.

-Example Usage
+🧪 Example Usage
+lua
+Copy
+Edit
 -- Use custom size
 Number of shafts in X direction:
 10